hgxydn/protobuf-android/README.md

 # protobuf-android
-Use Google Protocol Buffer to Transport data on Android
+Use Google Protocol Buffer to Transport Data for Android NDK Development

 protobuf-android使用说明